MynameisKylan/receipt-processor/README.md

 1. **Process Receipts** - Submit a receipt for processing
    - Path: `/receipts/process`
    - Method: POST
-   - Request Body: Receipt JSON (see format below)
+   - Request Body: Receipt JSON
    - Response: JSON containing an ID for the receipt

 2. **Get Points** - Get the points awarded for a receipt